Mifa celebrates its 50th anniversary! Read more >

 Our expertise in aerospace aluminium alloys

-In the aerospace industry, aluminium alloys 6061 and 7075 are preferred for extrusion profiles because of their excellent combination of strength, corrosion resistance and machinability.
+In the aerospace industry, aluminium alloys 6061 and 7075 are popular for extrusion profiles.
+They are chosen for their great strength, resistance to corrosion, and ease of machining.
 Aluminium alloy 6061 is valued for its versatility in aerospace applications, while aluminium alloy 7075 stands out in applications requiring maximum strength.

-In addition, aluminium 7020 and 7022 are also well suited for aerospace applications, with alloy 7020 being characterised by its improved corrosion and fatigue resistance.
-In turn, aerospace aluminium 7022 is particularly suitable for high-load components thanks to its high mechanical properties and good fatigue resistance.
+In addition, aluminium 7020 and 7022 are also well suited for aerospace applications.
+Alloy 7020 is known for its resistance to corrosion and fatigue.
+Aerospace aluminium 7022 is great for high-load parts.
+It has strong mechanical properties and good fatigue resistance.

 Our engineers have extensive knowledge and expertise regarding aerospace aluminium alloys.
 They are happy to help you with choosing the right alloy for the job.
 Feel free to contact our sales department for help.